 This subcommittee has conducted three capital campaigns.
 The first ran from July 2010 to June 2013 and raised $833,000 to build the church and pay the mortgage for three years.
 The second campaign ran from July 2013 to June 2016, raising $311,000 including pledges of $71,000 used to pay off a loan to purchase the church’s land, $13,000 for outreach, and the remainder to make monthly mortgage payments until mid-2016.
-A third capital campaign ran from March 2016 through June 2019, raising $850,000 to build a new fellowship hall and to contribute funds for monthly payments on the debt through 2030.
+A third capital campaign ran from July 2016 through June 2019, raising $850,000 to build a new fellowship hall and to contribute funds for monthly payments on the debt through 2030.

-This subcommittee audits financial recordkeeping processes and activities annually.
-The audit is conducted by qualified members annually.
-Every third year an external CPA will conduct the audit (the last external audit was conducted in 2014). (approved by Session September 2019).
+Every third year an external CPA will conduct a full audit (the last external audit was conducted in 2014). (approved by Session September 2019).

 This subcommittee manages the endowment fund following established by-laws and gifting policies.

-The Finance Committee will also serve as the Endowment Subcommittee (Approved by Session July 18, 2016).
+The F&A Committee will also serve as the Endowment Subcommittee (Approved by Session July 18, 2016).